jamesohortle/UnicodeHover/README.md

 Pull requests (in particular for new languages) are welcome.

 - Non-printable characters, by definition, do not normally have glyphs associated with them and so no glpyhs will be displayed.
 However, the description and link will still be shown.
-- On Mac, even if, e.g., `Apple Color Emoji` font is installed, no glyph or a box is shown.
+- On Mac, even if, e.g., `Apple Color Emoji` font is installed, sometimes no glyph or a box is shown.
 - [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop) is required for .tex files.

 ## Release Notes